datagouv/bumpx/docs/workflow.md

 ## Prepare phase

-This is the second main phase in which Bump'R will:
+This is the second main phase in which Bump'X will:

 1. Compute replacements
 2. Execute the prepare phase for each hook